 System Calls Used By Your factory Firmware

 The following API methods are reserved for the two key Connected Factory operations: BlinkUp™ and blessing.
-All of these methods are intended only to be included in your factory firmware — if included in application firmware, they will generate runtime errors causing devices to restart.
+All of these methods are intended only to be included in your factory firmware — if included in application firmware, they will throw exceptions that cause devices to restart.

 The third, imp.clearconfiguration(), is not required, but is strongly recommended.
 It will prevent Production Devices from attempting to connect using their stored factory network and enrollment credentials when end-users power them up for the first time.
 Clearing the stored credentials with imp.clearconfiguration() ensures that each device’s BlinkUp status LED signals what should be the correct state for a new end-user device: that the unit is unconfigured.